taolian/HelloEGit/README.md

 # HelloEGit
-First Repository for the purpose of Learning to use EGit in Eclipse
+First repository for the purpose of learning to use EGit in Eclipse